PeterTh/GameManipTutorial/README.md

 ![Image](img/06_viewport_params.png)
 We see both a hardcoded 800x450 viewport setting as well as a very suspicious pixel shader constant buffer used in this draw call.
 For interpreting the first two values, some graphics background and/or experience is again extremely helpful.
 I immediately suspected that they were pixel sizes at the original input buffer resolution -- these are often supplied to shaders so that they can access neighbourhood values.
 And indeed, `1.0/1600 = 0.000625`, and the same holds true for the vertical resolution in the second component.

-For all the other passes involved in this particular case the situation is very similar -- both the viewports and a related shader parameter need to be adjusted, and I won't go into detail for all of them.
-For the hierarchical Z passes, it is particularly important to make sure that the correct mip level being used as a rendertarget is identified.
+For all the other passes involved in this particular case the situation is very similar -- both the viewport and a related shader parameter need to be adjusted, and I won't go into detail for all of them.
+For the hierarchical Z passes, it is particularly important to make sure that the correct mip level being used as a rendertarget is identified, since it affects the parameter setting.

 ## Setting those values
 Actually adjusting the viewports and in particular the shader parameters is a bit tricky.
 There are multiple ways to go about it, and I wasted some time in avenues that did not pan out.
 Generally, there are at least these options: